top of page

 Insight 4:

-Festivals that centered their marketing around social impact, attracted only those who already supported, restricting their influence and impact
+Marketing around social impact attracted only those who already supported, restricting festivals influence and impact.

 (Source: Concept Testing, Market Research)